Learn how to create metadata that helps your content get noticed on Adobe Stock.

 There are three ways to add keywords in the portal: automatically, using copy and paste, or by doing bulk uploads via CSV.

-1. Using auto-keywords
+1. Using auto-keyword suggestions

 2. Copying and pasting keywords.